organisciak/dissertation/document/5_5_ams-study.md

 \marginnote{Answer: \em{RQ 2.5}}

-Asking individual paid amateur judges to provide judgments yielded an average $RMSE=15.53$, a comparable level of inconsistency.
+Asking individual paid amateur workers to provide judgments yielded an average $RMSE=15.53$, a comparable level of inconsistency.
-With regards to *RQ 2.5*, the low consistency when asking a new group of judges for judgments suggests that the MIREX volunteers are not unreliable compared to other workers.
+With regards to *RQ 2.5*, the low consistency when asking a new group of workers for judgments suggests that the MIREX volunteers are not unreliable compared to other workers.

 \marginnote{Answer: \em{RQ 2.6}}

-In contrast, aggregating multiple worker judgments toward a normative opinion results in drastic improvements: aggregating two workers by mean judgment improved the RMSE to $9.72$ ($41.4\%$ improvement), while three judge judgments improved the RMSE to $7.45$
+In contrast, aggregating multiple worker judgments toward a normative opinion results in drastic improvements: aggregating two workers by mean judgment improved the RMSE to $9.72$ ($41.4\%$ improvement), while three worker judgments improved the RMSE to $7.45$
 ($55.1\%$ improvement).
-This means that, as asked in *RQ 2.6*, the task is too subjective to trust a single judge and has a high natural variance in judgment.
+This means that, as asked in *RQ 2.6*, the task is too subjective to trust a single worker and has a high natural variance in judgment.

 +---------------------------+----------------+